By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

-“Tinea pedis,” or popularly known as athlete’s foot, is a common fungal infection of the skin of the foot—normally found between the toes—caused by parasitic fungi called “trichophyton” (Smith, 2020).
-This skin condition is considered common in people aged 15 and above.
-Although some symptoms may occur in children 12 years and below, experts say that these are not serious indications of athlete’s foot but rather a skin allergy or any other skin condition (Johnson & Lee, 2019).
+“Tinea pedis” or popularly known as athlete’s foot is a common a fungal infection of the skin of the foot—normally found between the toes—caused by parasitic fungi called “trichophyton”.
+This skin condition is considered common to people ages 15 and above.
+Although some symptoms may occur to children 12 years and below, experts say that these are not serious indications of athlete’s foot but skin allergy or any other skin condition.

-Statistics show that almost 70 to 80 percent of the world’s population has experienced athlete’s foot at one point in their lives (Brown, 2021).
+Knowing The Causes Statistics show that almost 70 to 80 percent of the world’s population has experienced athlete’s foot at one point of their lives.
 This is because it can easily be acquired by direct contact with the things or person who has been infected with the fungi.
-Aside from having direct contact with the person or the object that has been infected, athlete’s foot can also be transmitted through contact with pets that carry the fungus on their fur (Williams, 2022).
+Aside from having direct contact to the person or the object that has been infected, athlete’s foot can also be transmitted through contact with pets that carry it the fungus on their furs.
 Diagnosis of athlete’s foot usually depends on the appearance of the foot to know its status and what exactly caused it.
 Experts say that a fungus known as “dermatophyte” causes athlete’s foot.
-This type of fungus is known to thrive in dark, warm, and moist environments where they can grow, such as locker room floors, public showers, or swimming pools (Green & Taylor, 2018).
+This type of fungus is known to thrive in dark, warm, and moist environments where they can grow such as locker rooms floors, public showers or in swimming pools.

-Other factors that may contribute to the growth of the fungus that causes athlete’s foot include sweaty or wet feet, wearing tight shoes, using socks that cannot absorb moisture, a very warm or humid climate, and insufficient drying of the feet after bathing or swimming (Robinson & Clark, 2020).
-Understanding these causes can help in developing preventive measures to avoid contracting this common yet bothersome condition.
+Other factors that may contribute to the growth of the fungus that causes athlete’s foot include sweaty or wet feet, wearing tight shoes, using socks that cannot absorb moisture, a very warm or humid climate, and insufficient drying of the feet after bathing or swimming.

 Browse our vast selection of original essay samples, each expertly formatted and styled